-Next, when 15 cross traffic TCP connections start at t = 500s, the resulting throughputs when using one and two TCP connections reduce to 700 kbps and 350 kbps, respectively.
-However, throughput when using 5 TCP connections stays approximately constant at 800 kbps.
-At t = 750s, 5 additional TCP connections start, throughput are further reduced for the one and two connection cases, but it remains constant for the five-connection case.
 These results demonstrate that our algorithm is able to achieve the desired throughput and maintain precise rate control under a variety congested scenarios with competing UDP and TCP traffic.
 We should emphasize again that, the applications based on our system indeed obtain a larger share of the fair bandwidth.
 However, we believe that under limited network resources, time-sensitive applications like multimedia streaming should be treated preferentially as long as the performance of all other applications do not degrade significantly.
 Since our system uses TCP, congestion collapse is not likely to happen as in the case of using UDP when network is highly congested.
 In fact, DiffServ architecture uses the same principle by providing preferential treatment to high priority packets.

-Figure 5: Resulted throughput when using 1, 2 and 5 TCP connections with cross traffic having larger RTT than that of video traffic.
+Fig. 9.
+Resulted number of stops when using 1, 2, 3, 4 and 5 TCP connections with cross traffic having same RTT as that of video traffic.